augustss/verse-semantics/Book/docs/00_overview.md

 The above has some superfluous <transacts> due to <no_rollback>, in some cases they could be just <computes>.
 Apparently an Old VM pathology

 Also methods that have an empty return type have weird behavior in some cases.
 Easily fixed by typing them.
 -->

-This example showcases many feature of Verse in a practical context.
+This example showcases Verse in a practical context.
 Let's explore what makes this code uniquely Verse:

 **Type System and Data Modeling**